Merkoba/Hue/configuration.md

 "global_settings_default_tv_height"
 >The % height the tv will take by default when the image is also displayed.

-"global_settings_default_on_lockscreen"
->Default commands to execute when the screen is locked.

-"global_settings_default_on_unlockscreen"
->Default commands to execute when the screen is unlocked.

-"global_settings_default_aliases"
->Default command aliases.

 "global_settings_default_other_words_to_autocomplete"
 >Default words to autocomplete besides usernames and commands.